yonailo/spectrum-brisca/README.md

 The clients can specify the remote DNS name or IP address in order to connect to the server.

 The game starts when at least 2 clients are connected.
-Both the clients and the server read data using a [control socket](https://spectrum.alioth.net/doc/index.php/Guide) for not blocking waiting for input.
+Both the clients and the server read data polling a [control socket](https://spectrum.alioth.net/doc/index.php/Guide) for not blocking waiting for input.

 ### Message's exchange

 The game is managed by the server, it is the server which shuffles the stock of cards and who distributes them to each client.
 The server computes the winner at each round, decides who plays next and at the end signals the winner and loser.

-The communication is made of multiple commandes exchanged between the parties :
+The communication is made of multiple commands exchanged between the parties :

 * (s>c) `CARD` + (s>c) `<cardid>`
 * (s>c) `TRUMP` + (s>c) `<trumpid>`